ntop/PF_RING/doc/modules/accolade.rst

 Enhanced Accolade firmwares for 100 Gbit adapters can support up to 1000 rules, with IDs from 0 to 999 (called 'mode 2').
 PF_RING automatically select 'mode 2' when available, and 'mode 1' as fallback.
+It is possible to use the FILTERING_RULE_AUTO_RULE_ID macro as rule.rule_id in order to automatically assign the next available rule ID.
 Example of setting a filtering rule with 'drop' action for an IPv4 packet:

 .. code-block:: c